edenismine/glow-kt/README.md

 ## Included demos

-All demos are exposed via the `blue-kotlin` command (installation instructions can be found in the install section).
+All demos are exposed via the `glow-kt` command (installation instructions can be found in the install section).

 ### Safe error handling (`parseints`)